Is Harley Quinn a Sympathetic Character?

 Although we do witness the atrocities that Harley has committed either by herself or alongside the Joker she’s often the character that the writers go to when they want a villain with an extra emotional push.
 When she blames herself for being abused by The Joker, or when she breaks down on learning about his death in the recent Suicide Squad, it creates a pretty hard hitting moment for a villain.
 In the recent game Arkham City‘s expansion pack the player must confront Harley to stop her terrorist activities, but when she’s left dangling from a rope, weeping over her lost love, it’s difficult not to feel sorry for her.

 Ultimately she’s a character who can sway back and forth between being sympathetic and being feared.
 Her motivations come from an illogical, passionate love but she often lets herself be manipulated and abused as a result.
-One of the best stories that depicts the dual perception of Harley Quinn comes from the Gotham City Sirens that shows Harley confronting her own history with The Joker and setting out to break into Arkham and kill him.
-The story spend a considerable amount of time detailing Harley’s progress through Arkham, and depicts her collapsing mental state as her growing anger at Joker reaches a fever pitch in flashbacks and angry scrawls of ink, only for Joker claiming that he missed seeing her being all it took to break through the anger and send Harley back into his arms.
+One of the best stories that explores the dual perception of Harley Quinn comes from the Gotham City Sirens story that shows Harley confronting her own history with The Joker, and planning to break into Arkham and kill him.
+The story spends a considerable amount of time detailing Harley’s progress through Arkham, and depicts her collapsing mental state and her growing anger at Joker reaching a fever pitch in flashbacks and angry scrawls of ink.
+When she finds the Joker all it takes is for him to claim that he missed seeing her and she finds herself falling back into his arms.